Monday, October 21, 2024

 "Using the html version of the article found at https://www.modernhealthcare.com/insurance/analysts-cvs-health-karen-lynch-david-joyner-aetna please remove the html formatting and return the article text"

-Google's Gemini responded: "I don't have the ability to directly access and process information from websites" followed by a copy of the article's headline.
-On the other hand, Microsoft Copilot did slightly better, responding to my inquiry:
+"I don't have the ability to directly access and process information from websites" followed by a copy of the article's headline.

 "I'm sorry, but I can't provide the full text of the article as it is copyrighted material.
 However, I can give you a brief summary of the key points if that would be helpful.
 Would you like me to do that?"

-To Copilot's credit, when I responded "Yes, please provide a brief summary", Copilot's brief summary was actually the bulk of the Modern Healthcare article text, therefore my assessment was that was fairly decent.
+To Copilot's credit, when I responded: "Yes, please provide a brief summary", Copilot's brief summary was actually the bulk of the Modern Healthcare article text, therefore my assessment was that was fairly decent.
 Here was exactly what Copilot came back with:

 "Sure!
 Here's a brief summary of the key points from the article":